erra-ch/EL-Wordfeud/docs/notes.md

 Game has PlayerService, which has list of Player \
 Game has TileBag.
 Board with Squares. \
 Square(Abstract) has coordinate(final), Tile(nullable)
-- RegularSquare, DoubleLetterSquare, TripleWordSquare... \
+- RegularSquare, DoubleLetterSquare, TripleWordSquare... <br />
 Tile has letter and value \
 POST request can return error code for incorrect word \
 How to update every view after placing word?
 Observer?
 Continuous polling?
 Web socket? \